Giom-V/vibe-coding-challenge/cleaning_log/README.md

 3. Run the app:
    `npm run dev`

+## Google Sheet integration

+I had Gemini (directly in AI Studio) wtrite an [Apps script](https://developers.google.com/apps-script) for the Google sheet where I am storing my data that exposes a webhook that the App is using to send data to the sheet.
+The code and the explanations on how to use it is in the [appscript.js](./appscript.js) file.

 ## To Do

 For once I'm pretty happy with my app so I'm not really planning on adding any new features.
 Once that I missed was the ability to batch add multiple images to scan them at the same time, but now that I've been through all my stack I don't really need that feature.
 I will also need to test future Gemini models in the hope that they will be better at seeing what's striked-through.